It’s election season again, Philadelphia!

 JUDGE OF THE COURT OF COMMON PLEAS (VOTE FOR NO MORE THAN 12)

-There are eight vacancies on this court, which is known as a “general trial jurisdiction court,” because the Courts of Common Pleas are organized into 60 judicial districts.
+There are 12 vacancies on this court, which is known as a “general trial jurisdiction court,” because the Courts of Common Pleas are organized into 60 judicial districts.
 This court is responsible for hearing criminal and civil cases, including those involving families and children; hearing appeals from the minor courts and appeals not exclusively assigned to another court; and holding civil, criminal and jury trials.
 Sample court cases include divorce, property division, alimony, custody and child support, paternity and protection orders.

 Read more about the candidates running for judge of the Court of Common Pleas in our comprehensive PA judicial election guide.